Why It Works

 - 3 cloves

 - 1 or 2 strips (1g) dehydrated orange peel (optional; see note)

 - 2 tablespoons (16g) ground turmeric

-- 1/4 to 1/2 teaspoon (1 to 2g) chili powder, depending on the intensity of your chili powder and how spicy you want the curry
+- 1/4 to 1/2 teaspoon (1 to 2g) chile powder, depending on the intensity of your chile powder and how spicy you want the curry

 - Pinch grated fresh nutmeg

 - For the Stew:

 - 1 pound (450g) boneless, skinless chicken thighs

 - Kosher salt and freshly ground black pepper